coq/platform/README_macOS.md

 - The Homebrew authors say that it is safer to make `/usr/local` writable to the current user and run installers without elevated rights, because this way an installer can only mess up `/usr/local` - which is not part of the core system - while an installer run with sudo rights can mess up any file in the system.
 This is a valid argument.
 - The Homebrew critics say that making especially `/usr/local/bin` writable to the current user is dangerous, because it is the first folder in the default PATH.
 So an adversary could say put a version of `sudo` there which steals your admin password.
 The bad thing is that any program run by the user - even without elevated rights - could do this, since with Homebrew installed `/usr/local/bin` is writable for the current user.
 This is also a valid argument.

-So in summary it is a dangerous thing to make `/usr/local/bin` writable to the current user, but the alternative - running `sudo make install` for 100 software packages - is also not free of danger.
+It is a dangerous thing to make `/usr/local/bin` writable to the current user, but the alternative - running `sudo make install` for 100 software packages - is also not free of danger.
 Also installing opam and putting `~/.opam/<switch>/bin` at the begin of the PATH opens the door to sneaking in adversarial programs in a similar way - with the big difference that opam by default doesn't do this in a fresh shell but only after you called `eval $(opam env)`.

-The short summary is: there is no entirely safe way to install 100s of open source packages.
+The bottom line is: there is no entirely safe way to install 100s of open source packages.
 If you trust the community reviews of open source software, you might be better off with MacPorts.
-If you more trust Murphy's law you might be better of with following Homebrew's path to limit potential damage to `/user/local`
+If you more trust Murphy's law you might be better of with following Homebrew's path to limit potential damage to `/user/local`.

-## Homebrew issues and work arounds
+## Homebrew issues and workarounds

 - Homebrew makes part of `/usr/local` writable for the current user, but if `/usr/local` is also used by other software this might result in issues.
 Homebrew requires that `/usr/local` is writable to the current user, or at least these folders are:
   - `/usr/local/bin`